donejs/donejs/docs/guides/react-ssr.md

 This app uses [create-react-app](https://github.com/facebookincubator/create-react-app) to scaffold a React application and for client development.
 We'll be swapping out the server for our own, to enable server-side rendering.

-If you haven't already, install yarn and create-react-app:
+If you haven't already, install create-react-app:

+> **_note: if you are a `yarn` user, replace all the following npm commands with the appropriate yarn command_**
+> _if you are having any trouble with packages not appearing to have been installed, sometimes deleteing your `node_modules` directory and running `npm install` can sort things out, this generally only happens if you have yarn installed globally, but are using npm_

 ```
-npm install -g yarn create-react-app
+npm install -g create-react-app
 ```

-The, create the application:
+Then, create the application:

 ```
 create-react-app my-react-app